kris2475/Wake-on-Energy-Sensors/README.md

 ## 🔄 Conceptual Workflow

-- Slave nodes are energy-harvesting, and only transmit when woken.
+- Slave nodes (hundres of then) are energy-harvesting, and only transmit when woken.
-- Overseers maintain mesh connectivity, enabling reliable on-demand communication.
+- Overseers (a few, strategically located) maintain mesh connectivity, enabling reliable on-demand communication.
-- Master (hub) selects which nodes to wake using ML/DL + Bayesian optimisation, learning from both node responses and "deadness".
+- Master (a single hub) selects which node(s) to wake using ML/DL + Bayesian optimisation, learning from both node responses and "deadness".

 Energy Harvest → Node Buffer → Local Sampling (optional) ↓